 Peppermint, when applied topically, has a soothing and cooling effect on skin irritation caused by hives, poison ivy, or poison oak.Tension Headache

 One small study suggested that peppermint applied to the forehead and temples helped reduce headache symptoms.Colds and Flu

 Peppermint and its main active agent, menthol, are effective decongestants.
-Because menthol thins mucus, it is also a good expectorant, meaning that it helps loosen phlegm and breaks up coughs.
-It is soothing and calming for sore throats (pharyngitis) and dry coughs as well.
+Because menthol thins mucus, it is also a good expectorant, meaning it helps loosen phlegm and breaks up coughs.
+It is soothing and calming for sore throats (pharyngitis) and dry coughs.